-None of these design groups is "better" than the others in any overall sense.
+None of these design groups is better than the others in any overall sense.
 They do have different strengths -- and weaknesses.
 Experiments, for example, are great for demonstrating direct cause and effect.
 They can give us good generalizability, but by nature they involve controlling non-experimental variables.
 That means holding a lot of things constant that vary in the "real world."
-It is true that "grape juice works."
-A true experiment demonstrated this.
-However, if we now want to know "will drinking 12 oz. per day of grape juice improve cognitive function for Americans over age 60?" we need to move to another design group.
-We need to move away from the idea of eliminating interactions among many factors and instead explore them.
-For example, we need to explore things like the relationship between exercise and the efficacy of grape juice, how dietary habits influence or intervene in the effect, and how initial cognitive capacity influences the effect.
+A true experiment demonstrated that grape juice can improve cognition.
+However, we now want to know "will drinking 12 oz. per day of grape juice improve cognitive function for Americans over age 60?"
+We need to use another design group that does not eliminate interactions among factors and instead explore the interactions, things like the relationship between exercise and the efficacy of grape juice, how dietary habits influence or intervene in the effect, and how initial cognitive capacity influences the effect.
 A longitudinal study or perhaps a repeated measurement cross-sectional study with intervention will be much better for understanding these complex interactions.
+Keep the three goals in mind - do not just ignore them.
+Remember - the research question drives the design.